paulfioravanti/steno-dictionaries/dictionaries/command/README.md

 My current set of commands consists of the following:

-- **Actions**: these commands represent general core "actions" that can be performed by a variety of applications, like copy/paste, save, quit etc.<br/>
+- **Actions**: these commands represent general core "named actions" that can be performed by a variety of applications, like copy/paste, save, quit etc.<br/>
   Some of the actions have common keyboard shortcuts across applications, while others use different shortcuts or key combinations, necessitating the use of